josedv82/matuR/README.md

 plot_puberty_stages(data_sample)
 ```
 <img src="man/images/puberty_stages.png" width="600" />

+# Considerations

+It is beyond the scope of this package to discuss some of pros and cons of using these methods.
+However, users should be aware of aspects regarding validity and reliability behind these methods.
+Likewise, these method have been validated in very specific populations, therefore, professionals evaluating athletes from different countries, etnithities should be cautious when interpreting results.

+Finally, please ensure accuracy of the athlete's height, weight, sitting height and their parent's height for better results.

 # References
 The methods behind the calculations implemented as part of the functions in this package rely heavily on the following research: